Inside Spotify’s love affair with Joe Rogan’s misinformation

-‘He can do what he likes’: Inside Spotify’s love affair with Joe Rogan’s misinformation
+Inside Spotify’s love affair with Joe Rogan’s misinformation: ‘He can do what he likes’

 While tech giants like Facebook, Twitter and YouTube have increased efforts to tackle misinformation on their platforms, Spotify has so far escaped a similar level of scrutiny